hepcat72/vcfSampleCompare/README.md

 ## WHAT IS THIS:

 This script answers the question "What's different?" between my samples.
 It does this by sorting and filtering the variant records of a VCF file (containing data for 2 or more samples) based on the differences in the variant data between samples.
 The end result is a file containing the variants that show the biggest difference at the top and variants with no or little difference at the bottom or filtered out.
 Think of it as the genetic variant analog of a differential gene expression analysis.
 It solves the problem of finding "what's different" (for example) between wildtype and mutant samples.

 Note, this tool does not perform a statistical analysis.
 It is only meant to highlight whether differences exist between sample groups of interest.
 It is not intended to be used as "proof" that differences between samples are "real" or biologically relevant.

 Degree of "difference" between sample groups is determined by either genotype calls or the difference in the observation ratios (i.e. allelic frequencies "AO/DP") of a particular variant state (e.g. the number of times an 'A' is observed for a variant position over the number of reads that mapped over that position) between each sample group.
+Run with `--help --extended` for more details on "degree of difference".

 The variant state used to determine the difference between sample groups is the one leading to the greatest difference.
 If there is a tie between reference (REF) and an alternate (ALT) variant states when computing the difference, the alternate state is the default selected variant state.